ssp183/OOP-Project/README.md

 -The system will ask whether or not the user would like a receipt, and the user will select yes or no. If the user selects yes, a receipt will be printed.
 If the user selects no, the system will move forward with the final measures.

---The system will return the debit or ATM card to the user and wish them a good day.
+-The system will return the debit or ATM card to the user and wish them a good day.

 # ATMSystem.java
 - Main Class